 In [62], Kermanpur, A., A. Ebnonnasir, and M. Hedayati (2007) used data set from the hot strip mills of Mobarakeh Steel Complex to construct a novel analytical predictive framework, named analytical–artificial neural network (AANN) model to estimate the spray impact from spray angle, spray pressure, vertical spray height and water flowrate.
 The predictive model was coupled with Bayesian regularization that can reduce the overfitting problem of Levenberg–Marquardt ANN learning algorithm and improve the network prediction ability for unseen data.
 The combined network can be used as a proper tool to evaluate the efficiency of a high pressure (HP) hydraulic descaling operation using flat spray nozzles in terms of achieving the highest spray impact under any process condition.
 With an optimal network structure of one input layer with four input variables, two hidden layers and one output layer with one output variable, a maximum amount of output (spray impact) was obtained.
 The prediction result showed good agreement with correlation coefficient R2 of 0.992.
-In this work, sensitivity analysis was also carried out in which input parameter spray angle resulted in a higher impact is followed by the spray height.
+In this work, sensitivity analysis was also carried out in which input parameter spray angle resulted in the highest impact is followed by the spray height.
 The authors were also progressively using their current AANN model to predict the effect of all input parameters on the spray overlap.